asynchrony/docker-elasticsearch-curator/README.md

 - Curator.yml is the Action file
 - Config.yml is the Curator configuration file

-Run container by using 'docker run --rm --name curator --link *ELASTICSEARCH-CONTAINER* asynchrony/docker-elasticsearch-curator'
+Run container by using `docker run --rm --name curator --link *ELASTICSEARCH-CONTAINER* asynchrony/docker-elasticsearch-curator`